 Some parts of this paper lack formal proofs.
 Among them are the definitions and results in Section 5 on fixpoint operators.
-Here proof mechanisation would be very tedious, since Isabelle does not provide enough support for transfinite induction.
+Here proof mechanisation would be tedious, since Isabelle does not provide enough support for transfinite induction: explicit reasoning about ordinals and cardinals would require further library development [BPT14].
 The results of Sections 9 and 10, on applications and comparisons with related work, lack proofs for two reasons.
 First, the correspondences are not exact since we allow arbitrary finitely supported conjunctions, and second, any formal proof must begin by constructing a formal model of the related work under study, which would require a large effort including resolving any ambiguities in that work.

-Finally, the result on disjunction elimination (Section 7.4, Theorem 14) is challenging for a different reason.
+Finally, the result on disjunction elimination (Section 7.4, Theorem 7.25) is challenging for a different reason.
 The proof uses a case analysis and induction over derived operators.
-While we believe that our proof is correct, to be absolutely certain we need to prove that the ranges of the derived operators are disjoint, and derive induction principles.
-This turned out to be much more difficult than first anticipated, and at the time of writing, we have not finished the proofs.
+While we believe that our proof is correct, to formalise it we would need to prove that this is well-defined, despite the ranges of the derived operators not being disjoint (recall that $\langle\!\langle \alpha \rangle\!\rangle A$ is shorthand for a disjunction, which in turn is shorthand for a negation).
+This turned out to be more difficult than first anticipated, and at the time of writing, we have not finished the formal proofs.